 The so-called ‘French method‘ is probably the most straightforward – where you just write the rest of the alphabet under the ‘A-G letters in basic ‘left-to-right’ rows.
 While easy to grasp, its ‘many-to-one’ mapping ‘over-compresses’ the original input information, meaning that (even with full knowledge of the coding system itself) you can’t really decipher anything for sure by sound alone.
 In other words, every word has one melody, but each melody spells out several possible words…

 - The ‘French method’, as formalised by Jules Écorcheville:

 - (n.b.
-This brief overview does little justice to the broader histories here – see Eric Sams’ fascinating article for more: “Thus, the papal cryptographic service about 1596 used a music-cipher of nine different pitches each variable in eight ways, yielding a possible 72 symbols.
+My brief overview does little justice to the broader history here – see Eric Sams’ fascinating article for more: “Thus, the papal cryptographic service about 1596 used a music-cipher of nine different pitches, each variable in eight ways, yielding a possible 72 symbols.
 Such proliferation is over-elaborate…”)

 - Menuet sur le nom d’Haydn – Maurice Ravel (1909):

 Naturally, some have gone even further down the rabbit hole.
 As noted by Christiana Ayele Djossa, Olivier Messiaen created a highly personalised cipher which “matches a different note for all 26 letters in the alphabet”, and also assigns meaning to note length – creating “words that sounded similar to his organ work Méditations sur le Mystère de la Sainte Trinité“.
 Musical cryptography expert David Loberg Code (yep, real name), adds that “the notes deciphered translated to…French words from Summa Theologica by philosopher Thomas Aquinas – for essence, humankind, paternity, and illumination”.